 - For handguns only, is illegally in the United States.2

-The penalty for violating the above prohibitions is a class C felony with a mandatory minimum two-year prison sentence and $5,000 fine.3
+The penalty for violating the above prohibitions is a class C felony.3

 No person, firm, or corporation, including any private (unlicensed) seller, may transfer a handgun to an individual until the person, firm or corporation making such transfer obtains an authorization number from the Connecticut Commissioner of Emergency Services and Public Protection, who must perform a background check to determine whether the applicant is prohibited from possessing a handgun.4 Any person, firm or corporation wishing to sell a long gun at retail must verify through the Connecticut Department of Emergency Services and Public Protection that the transferee is eligible to possess a firearm.5

-For details on persons prohibited from obtaining an eligibility certificate for a handgun or a long gun, see the Licensing of Gun Owners or Purchasers in Connecticut section.
+For details on persons prohibited from obtaining an eligibility certificate for a handgun or a long gun, see the Licensing in Connecticut section.

 - Conn.
 Gen. Stat. § 53a-217(a).